EOSIO/eosio.contracts/docs/02_compile-and-deploy.md

 ## How to compile the eosio.contracts

 ### Preconditions
-`eosio.cdt` should be installed already, if you do not have it already follow the [`eosio.cdt` installation instructions steps](https://github.com/EOSIO/eosio.cdt/tree/master/#binary-releases).
+Ensure an appropriate version of `eosio.cdt` is installed.
+Installing `eosio.cdt` from binaries is sufficient, follow the [`eosio.cdt` installation instructions steps](https://github.com/EOSIO/eosio.cdt/tree/master/#binary-releases) to install it.
 To verify if you have `eosio.cdt` installed and its version run the following command

 ```sh
 eosio-cpp -v
 ```

+#### Build contracts using the build script

+##### To build contracts alone
+Run the `build.sh` script in the top directory to build all the contracts.

+##### To build the contracts and unit tests
+1. Ensure an appropriate version of `eosio` has been built from source and installed.
+Installing `eosio` from binaries `is not` sufficient.
+You can find instructions on how to do it [here](https://github.com/EOSIO/eos/blob/master/README.md) in section `Building from Sources`.
+2. Run the `build.sh` script in the top directory with the `-t` flag to build all the contracts and the unit tests for these contracts.

+#### Build contracts manually

 To compile the `eosio.contracts` execute the following commands.